Did you know that Elise Dopson was able to:

 They’re unused potential as rarely a blogger bothers to add them.
 Even though they help with SEO.

 So make sure you add title attributes to at least one image, and use your target keyword in it.

 On-Page SEO FAQ- Things You Need to Know To Succeed

 I admit it.

 I plowed through Quora, forums and even Yahoo Answers.
-I spent an unreasonable amount of time looking to see what are the common questions people ask about On-Page SEO.
+I spent an unreasonable amount of time looking to see the common questions people ask about On-page SEO.

 #1- What is On-Page SEO?

 On-page SEO is the practice of optimizing individual pages so they rank in the search engines, specifically Google, Bing and Yahoo.

 On page encompasses both what’s literally on the page and visible, and the stuff hidden in the HTML code (meta data).

 #2- Why Is On-Page SEO So Valuable?
 Why Do It?